yetanotherco/aligned_layer/README.md

 python3 examples/verify/encode_verification_data.py --aligned-verification-data ~/.aligned/aligned_verification_data/*.json
 ```

-If your proof is another place, just change the parameter in the python script.
+If your verification data is in another path, just change the `--aligned-verification-data` parameter.

 #### Using a caller contract

-To verify your proof in your own contract, use a static call to the Aligned contract.
+To verify a proof in your own contract, use a static call to the Aligned contract.
 You can use the following [Caller Contract](examples/verify/src/VerifyBatchInclusionCaller.sol) as an example.
 The code will look like this:

 ```solidity
 (bool callWasSuccessfull, bytes memory proofIsIncluded) = targetContract.staticcall(